QuaSi-Software/Documentation/docs/sodele_user_manual.md

 SoDeLe supports two local weather-file types:

 - `.epw`: EnergyPlus weather files,
-- `.dat`: DWD weather files from the German Weather Service climate consulting module [available here](https://kunden.dwd.de/obt/index.jsp).
+- `.dat`: DWD weather files from the German Weather Service climate consulting module [available here](https://kunden.dwd.de/obt/) (for Germany only, free submission required).

-For EPW files, radiation values are interpreted as values for the previous time step.
-The internal time stamp is shifted by 30 minutes so that radiation data are assigned to the corresponding solar position.
-For DWD `.dat` files, direct normal irradiance is not provided directly and is calculated internally before the PV yield calculation.
+Both in DWD `.dat` and EPW files, solar radiation values are interpreted as sum/mean values over the previous time step[^EPW_file_standard].
+The internal time stamp is therefore shifted by 30 minutes so that radiation data are assigned to the corresponding solar position.
+For DWD `.dat` files, the direct normal irradiance is not provided directly and is calculated internally before the PV yield calculation.

-The DWD `.dat` import expects the format of the DWD climate consulting module: 8760 hourly values, no leap year, GMT+1/CET without daylight-saving-time handling, first data point on January 1 at 01:00, and a measurement section beginning with `***`.
+The DWD `.dat` import expects the format of the DWD climate consulting module: 8760 hourly values, no leap year, GMT+1/CET without daylight-saving-time handling, first data point on January 1 at 01:00, and a value section beginning with `***`.
 Current and future test reference years can be used.

 PV module and inverter parameters are based mainly on the California Energy Commission (CEC) database from the [System Advisor Model (SAM) by NREL](https://github.com/NREL/SAM/tree/develop/deploy/libraries) and data provided with [pvlib](https://github.com/pvlib/pvlib-python/tree/main/pvlib/data).
 See section [Updating the module and inverter database](sodele_user_manual.md#updating-the-module-and-inverter-database) for how to update them.